 Never apply herbs to open wounds unless under a doctor's supervision.

-- Aloe (Aloe vera), as a cream or gel.
+- Aloe ( Aloe vera ), as a cream or gel.
 Aloe has been used traditionally to treat minor wounds and burns, but scientific studies about its effectiveness are mixed.
-In one study, aloe seemed to make surgical wounds take longer to heal.
+In one study, aloe seemed to extend the time nneded for surgical wounds to heal.

-- Tea tree oil (Melaleuca alternifolia) as oil or cream.
-Apply two times per day to reduce inflammation.
-Do not use tea tree oil to treat burns.
+- Tea tree oil ( Melaleuca alternifolia ) as oil or cream.
+Apply 2 times per day to reduce inflammation.
+DO NOT use tea tree oil to treat burns.

 Taken by mouth

-- Gotu kola helps the body repair connective tissue and heal wounds, and prevents a scar from growing larger.
-Do not take gotu kola if you have high blood pressure or experience anxiety.
-Do not take gotu kola if you have hepatitis or liver disease.
+- Gotu kola helps the body repair connective tissue and heal wounds, and prevents scars from growing larger.
+DO NOT take gotu kola if you have high blood pressure or experience anxiety.
+DO NOT take gotu kola if you have hepatitis or liver disease.
+Gotu kola may interfere with the way your body metabolizes medications.
+Talk with your doctor.

-- Echinacea and goldenseal (Hydrastis canadensis), used together, may help protect against infection.
-People with autoimmune diseases such as lupus or rheumatoid arthritis should not take echinacea.
+- Echinacea and goldenseal ( Hydrastis canadensis ), used together, may help protect against infection.
+People with autoimmune diseases, such as lupus or rheumatoid arthritis, should not take echinacea.
 People with high blood pressure, liver disease, or heart disease should ask their doctor before taking goldenseal.
+In fact, both of these herbs interact with a number of medicaitons.
+Speak with your doctor prior to using these herbs if you also take medication.

-- Dandelion (Taraxacum officinale) is another herb with anti-inflammatory and antioxidant properties.
-It may help with wound healing, although there are no scientific studies to back that up.
+- Dandelion ( Taraxacum officinale ) is another herb with anti-inflammatory and antioxidant properties.
+It may help with wound healing, however, scientific studies are lacking.
 Be sure you do not have an allergy to dandelion, and avoid taking the herb if you have liver or gallbladder disease, diabetes, or kidney disease, or if you take blood-thinning medication.
-Dandelion can interact with many other medications, so ask your doctor before taking it.
+Dandelion can interact with many other medications, including lithium, so ask your doctor before taking it.

 Some of the most common acute remedies for wounds are:

-- Arnica -- for bruised feeling and grief or shock from trauma.
-It should be taken immediately after injury and repeated several times throughout the day for 1 - 2 days after injury.
+- Arnica , for bruised feeling and grief or shock from trauma.
+It should be taken immediately after injury and repeated several times throughout the day for 1 to 2 days after injury.

 Prognosis and Possible Complications